gbif/hp-new-zealand/related-resources.md

 * [BioWhere: Developing Methods to Georeference New Zealand’s Biota from Text](https://biowhere.massey.ac.nz/)
 * [The Biocultural Label Initiative](https://www.enrich-hub.org/bc-labels)

-We welcome additions or corrections to this page by emailing us at XXXXX
+We welcome additions or corrections to this page by emailing us at [gbif.newzealand+nodemanager@gmail.com](mailto:gbif.newzealand+nodemanager@gmail.com).